My adventures in raw and plant based desserts and the occasional savory recipe creation!

 Vegan Blueberry Maple Chipotle Brownies

-Last Thursday Scott and I had just finished a workout together and I was quite hungry.
+Last Thursday I had just finished a workout and I was quite hungry.
 We were standing in line at Chipotle and I was piling up my burrito bowl with pretty much as many veggies as I could.
 You can never have too many veggies afterall, as far as I am concerned!
 When I got to the salsa and said I wanted all the different kinds and a lot of it I sort of got a funny look from the guy behind the counter.
 "Are you sure?" he asked, "Even of the hot???"
 Yes, I replied, and you can put extra of the hot!
 You see, for me the spicier the better!
 I have been know to eat a habanero whole at times just for the burn of it.
 Crazy, maybe but I hear it gets your blood circulation going!
 Of course I love a good hot salsa, but I also love to use chilies in sweet applications as well!
 Which is exactly why when I decided to make brownies on Friday, adding chipotle chilies came to mind.

 I love the paring of chocolate and chipotle and the subtle kick and afterburn that it gives that sneaks up on you.
 I didn't just want to make plain chipotle brownies however, I wanted to add blueberries for little sweet pops of flavor throughout the fudgy lightly spiced batter.
 I had made some with raspberries in the past and the results were delicious so I thought I would try blueberries.